Get

 The Belgian Malinois is a relatively young dog breed, only having been developed in the 19th century.
 As the name implies, they are native to Belgium—specifically the city of Maline, which is where “Malinois” comes from.
 They were developed by farmers who needed herding dogs with lots of stamina and athleticism, and they are related to the Belgian Tervuren and Belgian Shepherd.

-It wasn’t until 1911 that the Belgian Malinois made its first appearance in the US, but just as the breed began gaining popularity, events like both world wars and The Great Depression caused numbers to quickly decline again.
+It wasn’t until 1911 that the Belgian Malinois made its first appearance in the US, but just as the breed began gaining popularity, events like both World Wars and The Great Depression caused numbers to quickly decline again.
 In post-war America, the Belgian Malinois began growing again in popularity, although they have only become significantly more popular in the last decade or so.
 It’s unclear when the brindle coat type was developed within the Belgian Malinois breed.

 brindle belgian malinois in the water

-Image by: Sorrel Ireland, Shutterstock
+Image Credit: Sorrel Ireland, Shutterstock

 How Brindle Belgian Malinois Gained Popularity